 Take questions.
 If it’s feasible, try to take questions before you conclude your presentation.
 Concluding and wrapping up all the disparate strands of a presentation can be a lot easier once you’ve tackled audience questions.
 Your presentation will finish with a bang.
 Not a whimper.
 Your contribution will be more memorable.

 Giving your answers.
 Inviting questions can yield a nil return.
 It so happens because no-one in your audience wants to ask the first question.
 It’s not that they don’t have questions.
-Therefore a good work-around is to speak to a colleague or the meeting organiser beforehand.
-Get them to ask the first question…and prepare it for them!
+Therefore, a good work-around is to speak to a colleague or the meeting organiser beforehand.
+So, get them to ask the first question…and prepare it for them!

 Once you’ve heard the question, replay it to your questioner.
 Check that you’ve heard it and understood the question correctly.
 If needed (and it might be in a large conference room), repeat the question so everyone can hear it.
 Then answer the question briefly and coherently.
 Take some care to give your answer to the questioner.
 It’s their question, they asked it and they should be answered by you.
 Establish eye contact with them, making sure of course that you can be heard by everyone.